saversux/cdepl/README.md

 application getting deployed.

 Different cluster (type) implementations map to specific cluster setups with their dedicated environments.
-For example, the *localhost* type maps the abstraction layer to your current machine for quick testing or simple debugging tasks.
+For example, the *local* type maps the abstraction layer to your current machine for quick testing or simple debugging tasks.
 If you use the *simple* cluster type, you can deploy to an arbitrary cluster setup by providing a list of hostnames.
 Further types handle